nci/gsky/Documents/ows/README.md

 Setting_Up_Thredds_Server (.pptx)
 ---

 How to setup a THREDDS server on the Virtual Machine on Tenjin.
-It was thought to be required for adding a functionality to GSKY to let the component NetCDF files to be downloaded.
+It was initially thought of adding a functionality to GSKY to let the component NetCDF files to be downloaded.
 Later it became clear that it was not an intended function.
 However, this document will serve as a reference for setting up THREDDS server on any machine.